 Qoyllur R’iti means “Brilliant Star of Snow”.
 It is a spectacular festival and pilgrimage known to those living in the Andes but relatively unheard of to the rest the world.
 It wasn’t until 10 years later in May 2009, that I finally had the opportunity to experience it for myself.

-Doing as locals do, I departed by bus at midnight with three Peruvian friends to the small village of Mahuayani.
+Doing as locals do, I departed by bus at midnight with three Peruvian friends, Tula, Gary and Betsy to the small village of Mahuayani.
 Three hours later we arrived in the dead of night.
-It was cold so we fuelled ourselves with a bowl of soup sold by a vendor at the starting point, and then began our 3-hour ascent to 4,600m along a winding mountain path.
+It was cold so we fuelled ourselves with a bowl of soup sold by a vendor at the starting point and then began our 3-hour ascent to 4,600m along a winding mountain path.
 Guided by the light of the full moon, we hiked alongside men, women and children.
 En route, we passed stations of the cross located at each kilometre that were surrounded by candles and pilgrims stopping to pray and lay their offerings.

 By 6am the sky brightened and we arrived at a large open area surrounded by snow-capped peaks that reached the sky and tents pitched as far as we could see.
 The massive celebration had begun and it was a spectacular mix of Catholic religion and Andean tradition.
 Music rang through the air and dancers performed in elaborate costumes.
-Many had travelled from all throughout the Andes – Cuzco, Apurimac, Puno, Arequipa, and Bolivia.
-With so much happening at once I was in awe and feeling sensory overload.
+Many had travelled from all throughout the Andes, from Cuzco, Apurimac, Puno, Arequipa, and Bolivia.
+With so much happening at once I was in awe with a feeling sensory overload.
 It was an experience beyond words.